-I am a second year Ph.D. student in Computer Science at Cornell University.
+I am a third year Ph.D. student in Computer Science at Cornell University.
 I am broadly interested in the intersection between distributed systems and machine learning.
 More specifically, my research focus is on designing techniques for building scalable and efficient machine learning systems, and investigating how consistency, staleness, and concurrency control considerations impact machine learning algorithms.
 I am very fortunate to be advised by Chris De Sa.
 You can find my CV here.

 I care very deeply about the impact of my work, specifically its legal and social implications.
 I am a member of Cornell's initiative on Artifical Intelligence, Policy, and Practice and am engaged in a variety of outreach and service programs in Computer Science mentorship and education.